Community-level Contagion among Diverse Financial Assets: Results and Implications

 Indeed, our experimental results show that there are always communities acting as strong transmitters in each sub-period, spreading shocks to many other communities with significantly higher contagion density levels relative to the overall network.
 On the other hand, this pattern for the case of receiving communities is not observed across all sub-periods, suggesting that there is no community intensively receiving shocks from many others.
-Notably, while mixed communities (e.g. comprising assets from various sectors) appear in certain cases, the communities that act as strong transmitters in the network are often composed of assets from the Information Technology sector.
-Besides, Healthcare and Financials sectors also emerge as strong transmitters in specific periods, including the Bull Time 3 for the former and the Ukraine-Russia Conflict 1 for the latter.
-To support these findings, we present two examples: the graph visualizations of top 25\% inter-community contagions in terms of contagion density (Figures \ref{fig13.1} and \ref{fig13.2}) and their quantitative details (Tables \ref{tab:6.1} and \ref{tab:6.2}) for the Bull Time 3 and Ukraine-Russia Conflict 1 sub-periods, respectively.
+Notably, communities that act as strong transmitters in the network are often composed of stocks and US ETFs dominated by holdings in the Information Technology sector.
+Besides, sectors like Healthcare, Financials, Energy and cryptocurrencies also emerge as strong transmitters in specific periods.
+To support these findings, we present two examples: the graph visualizations of the top 25\% inter-community contagions in terms of contagion density (Figures \ref{fig13.1} and \ref{fig13.2}) and their quantitative details (Tables \ref{tab:6.1} and \ref{tab:6.2}) for the Bull Time 3 and Ukraine-Russia Conflict 1 sub-periods, respectively.
 Specifically, Table \ref{tab:6.1} shows that communities \#1 and \#2 during the Bull Time 3 sub-period act as dominant transmitters, transmitting high-density shocks (i.e. belong to the top 25\% of inter-community contagions in terms of the contagion density) to 14 and 12 out of 16 communities, respectively.
 These numbers are significantly higher than those for other communities.
-Moreover, the average contagion densities from communities \#1 and \#2 to other communities also stand at the highest levels, with 23.75\% and 20.10\%, respectively .
+Moreover, the average contagion densities from communities \#1 and \#2 to other communities also stand at the highest levels, with 23.75\% and 20.10\%, respectively.
 Consequently, these two communities are highlighted in the darkest blue in Figure \ref{fig13.1}.
-Notably, community \#1 is composed predominantly of Information Technology assets (75\%) while Healthcare assets contribute approximately 86\% to community \#2.
+Notably, community \#1 is composed predominantly of stocks and US ETFs dominated by holdings in Information Technology (75\%) while Healthcare assets contribute approximately 86\% to community \#2.
 Likewise, during the Ukraine-Russia Conflict 1 sub-period, communities \#6, \#9 and \#10 emerge as dominant transmitters.
-For this, Financials assets primarily make up community \#9, whereas Information Technology assets account for the majority in the other two communities, further details are provided in Table \ref{tab:6.2}.
+For this, Financials assets primarily make up community \#9, whereas Information Technology assets account for the majority in the other two communities.
+Further details are provided in Table \ref{tab:6.2}.
+Beyond these examples, a summary of the dominant transmitters in each sub-period and their primary business sectors is provided in the supporting file S4.